paulaamaya/old-website/_pages/cv.md

 nav: true
 nav_order: 2
 cv_pdf: Paula_Amaya_CV.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: Updated March 2024.
+This is an abridged version of my CV.
+For the complete version, please refer to the PDF linked at the top of this page.
 toc:
   sidebar: left
 ---